The goal? Stimulating safe walking and cycling within a multimodal transport environment.

-The ISAAC project (Stimulating safe walking and cycling within a multimodal transport environment) developed evidence-based recommendations to achieve modal shift in favour of walking and cycling - without compromising road safety, social security and comfort.
-ISAAC brings together research findings and expertise from relevant disciplines including health and care, environment, transport and urban planning and traffic safety.
+ISAAC developed evidence-based recommendations to achieve a modal shift in favour of walking and cycling - without compromising road safety, social security and comfort.
+The project brings together research findings and expertise from relevant disciplines including health and care, environment, transport and urban planning and traffic safety.

 ISAAC was a project that ran from September 2016 until August 2018.
 The project was funded by CEDR Transnational Road Research Programme Call 2015.
-Consortium partners were SWOV (NL, Coordinator), VIAS (BE), TU Dresden (DE), TOI (NO) and Polis (BE).
+Consortium partners were SWOV (NL, Coordinator), VIAS (BE), TU Dresden (DE), TOI (NO) and POLIS Network (BE).

 ISAAC developed the PedBikePlanner, a tool that helps planners to identify the most effective and appropriate measure to boost walking and cycling in their city.

-The instrument advises based on local conditions, on current travel patterns and modal split, road safety, the road environment, population and policy ambitions.
+The instrument advises based on local conditions, current travel patterns and modal split, road safety, the road environment, population and policy ambitions.
 Implementation costs are also considered in the recommendations.
 The guide provides tailored suggestions for appropriate interventions, considering several characteristics of cities, their ambitions and target groups related to modal shift.
 Input data is already available for a wide range of European cities.
-The output are factsheets per walking or cycling measure that not only describe the intervention but lists research results and evidence on the measure's impact on modal shift and on road safety.
+The output is factsheets per walking or cycling measure that not only describe the intervention but list research results and evidence on the measure's impact on modal shift and road safety.